-11.4-1 Medical Staff Meetings
+11.4.1 Medical Staff Meetings

-Business may be transacted at any regular or duly noticed special meeting of the Medical Staff or its Committees or Department by a majority vote of those active staff members present except in matters where the Bylaws or Rules and Regulations specifically require a larger percentage of those present voting in the affirmative.
+Business may be transacted at any regular or duly noticed special meeting of the Medical Staff by a majority vote of those members deemed present who are eligible to vote, provided the requirements of quorum are met.
+Quorum at Medical Staff meetings shall consist of 10 percent of the members of the Medical Staff eligible to vote, except in matters where the Bylaws or Rules specifically require a larger percentage of those voting.

-11.4-2 Committee Meetings
+11.4.2 Medical Executive Committee Meetings